-InfoStart date: 1 June, 2021 End date: 31 May, 2024 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 20-M06AAU Countries: Indonesia Thematic areas: Energy, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Southern Denmark (SDU), Denmark Universitas Gadjah Mada (UGM), Indonesia National Energy Council (NEC), Indonesia Perusahaan Listrik Negara (PLN), Indonesia Ministry of Energy and Mineral Resources (MEMR), Indonesia Nusa Tenggara Barat (MEME NTB), Indonesia Project website: go to website (the site might be inactive) Project coordinator: Juan Vasquez Total grant: 4,911,287 DKK
+InfoStart date: 1 June, 2021 End date: 31 May, 2024 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 20-M06AAU Countries: Indonesia Thematic areas: Energy, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Southern Denmark (SDU), Denmark Universitas Gadjah Mada (UGM), Indonesia National Energy Council (NEC), Indonesia Perusahaan Listrik Negara (PLN), Indonesia Ministry of Energy and Mineral Resources (MEMR), Indonesia Nusa Tenggara Barat (MEME NTB), Indonesia Project website: go to website (the site might be inactive) Project coordinator: Juan Vasquez Total grant: 4,911,287 DKK

 Tech-IN is aimed at overcoming the challenges associated with the large-scale deployment of renewable-based microgrids (MGs) in the hazardous environment of the Indonesian Islands that is prone to severe natural disasters (NDs).
 Tech-IN’s goal is twofold: it will cope with two main concerns in Indonesia: (i) to increase the renewable energy while reducing the fossil fuel dependence, and (ii) bringing electricity to remote places and Islands.
 Secondly, it will provide high levels of resiliency and availability of electricity supply in front of natural disasters.